Seaton Carew Golf Club: Course development

-"Location, location, location"

-Seaton Carew Golf Club is located in a region that is proud of its current industrial capability and historical industrial heritage in shipbuilding, iron, steel and chemical manufacturing.
-Many of the club's founding members were involved in these industries and like many of the club's current members proud of the local industrial communities.
-Today most of the industry that is based around the River Tees is part of the Northeast of England Process Industry Cluster and they, along with the Cleveland Hills, provide the backdrop that dominates the inland views from the course.
-Some reviewers have commented upon this, but once they have played the Seaton Links come away with a similar impression and sentiments to those expressed by the "Fine Golf" Reviewer who said "the renowned championship links of Seaton Carew on North Tees-side.
-Though some have remarked disparagingly with regard to its domination by a nearby large nuclear power station, along with other industrial plants that encroach on the inland side and the normal wildness of the links view; in fact these distractions are distant and add in a funny way to the character of the experience, which is one of outstanding championship 'running' golf."

 Notable golfers on the Seaton Carew Golf Links

 "Where the Great Ones Trod"

 Many famous golfers have played Seaton Carew's links over the years, this includes the Great Triumvirate Harry Vardon, J. H. Taylor, and James Braid.
-Other notable players include Jack White, John Ball and Harold Hilton.
+Other notable players include Jack White, John Ball, and Harold Hilton.
 Most of the aforementioned players played in professional challenges with Seaton Carew's longest serving professional, Jimmy Kay.
 HRH Edward, Prince of Wales, played at Seaton Carew in 1930, and later that decade Walter Hagen and Joe Kirkwood stopped off during their tour of Europe.
-In more recent times Open Champion Sir Nick Faldo and current European Tour players Justin Rose, Graeme Storm, Peter Baker have competed over Seaton's links as amateurs as this course is often a challenging host to many amateur championships.
+In more recent times Open Champion Sir Nick Faldo and current European Tour players Justin Rose, Graeme Storm, and Peter Baker have competed over Seaton's links as amateurs as this course is often a challenging host to many amateur championships.
 Rose went on to be the U.S. Open Champion in 2013.
 Nick Faldo played at Seaton Carew in the club's Pro-Am in 1976 winning the professional tournament with a 69 (par 72) on the Old Course.
 Peter Alliss, the renowned golf commentator, has created video flyovers of all of Seaton Carew's five courses and commented "The tenth oldest in England and a true championship links to challenge all levels of players."